cubeTricks/Corona_Dashboard/README.md

 # Corona Dashboard Project

-# Python flask web application to displaycorona statistics of 3 consective days
+# Python flask web application to display corona statistics of 3 consecutive days
 # Reading the data from csv file and filtering data for the selected country.
 # To display Vaccination data also for the selected country.